KentaKodashima/kentakodashima-com/src/pages/projects/barter-bay.md

       linkType: Web
       url: 'https://barterbay.ca/'
 about: >-
-  Barter Bay provides an online trading platform where you can buy, sell and trade for free.
-We connect you to real people both locally and globally.
-By using Barter Bay, you can save money and declutter at the same time. ☀️ What’s more, it’s completely free!
+  Barter Bay is an online trading platform where users can buy, sell and trade items that they no longer use for free.
+The app consists of the Node/Express authentication server, the GraphQL contents server and the app itself.

+  My responsibility is to maintain the app and add new features.
+So far, I was in charge of fixing some bugs and adding the daily reward feature.
 technologies:
   - React Native
   - Expo